Jaylen Waddle Player Prop Bets for NFL Week 12 | Miami vs. Carolina 11/28/2021

 Matchup vs. Carolina

-- The 195.4 passing yards the Panthers give up per game makes them the NFL's second-ranked pass defense this season.
+- The Panthers have the NFL's second-ranked pass defense this season, giving up 195.4 yards per game through the air.

-- At 1.5 passing TDs conceded per game, the Panthers defense is ranked 13th in the league.
+- With 16 passing TDs conceded this season, the Panthers defense is ranked 13th in the league.

 Recent Performances